matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Cloud DNS is highly available and scalable**

+- DNS is what translates internet host names to addresses.
 - Create managed zones, then add, edit, delete DNS records.
 - Programmatically manage zones and records using RESTful API or command-line interface.